What to do when a Volunteer is Injured

 - If the volunteer is able to transport themselves and it is during business hours, refer the volunteer to the Occupational Health Facility (OHF) located at 17-240 Center for Health Sciences at 10833 Le Conte Avenue.
 The UCLA Incident Report & Referral for Medical Treatment form needs to be completed and taken to OHF.

 - If the volunteer is not able to transport themselves to OHF, call a campus ambulance and have the volunteer taken to the Emergency Medical Center.
 Injured volunteers should be referred to the Emergency Medical Center when OHF is not open.

 - Injured volunteers must be given a Workers' Compensation Claim (DWC 1) form within one business day of the injury, if the injury is beyond "first aid."
 There is not a requirement to give the volunteer a Workers' Compensation Claim Form (DWC 1) for a first aid injury, unless the volunteer requests the form.

-- Fax a copy of the UCLA Incident Report & Referral for Medical Treatment and Claim Form for each volunteer injury to the Insurance and Risk Management as soon as it has been completed.
+- Email a copy of the UCLA Incident Report & Referral for Medical Treatment and Claim Form for each volunteer injury to the Insurance and Risk Management at: email@example.com soon as it has been completed.